Arithmetic mean: Weighted average

+Functions

 Continuous probability distributions

 If a numerical property, and any sample of data from it, can take on any value from a continuous range instead of, for example, just integers, then the probability of a number falling into some range of possible values can be described by integrating a continuous probability distribution across this range, even when the naive probability for a sample number taking one certain value from infinitely many is zero.
 In this context, the analog of a weighted average, in which there are infinitely many possibilities for the precise value of the variable in each range, is called the mean of the probability distribution.
 The most widely encountered probability distribution is called the normal distribution; it has the property that all measures of its central tendency, including not just the mean but also the median mentioned above and the mode (the three Ms), are equal.
 This equality does not hold for other probability distributions, as illustrated for the log-normal distribution here.

 Angles

 Particular care is needed when using cyclic data, such as phases or angles.
 Taking the arithmetic mean of 1° and 359° yields a result of 180°.
 This is incorrect for two reasons: